Reloading scam: How the scam works

 Double scammers, known as reloaders, use several methods to repeatedly victimize consumers.
 For example, if they have lost money to a fraudulent telemarketing scheme, they may get a call from someone claiming to work for a government agency, private company or consumer organization that could recover their lost money, product or prize—for a fee.
 The catch is that the second caller is often as phony as the first and may even work for the company that took their money in the first place.
 If they pay the recovery fee, they have been double-scammed.

 Some local government agencies and consumer organizations really do provide help to consumers who have lost money to fraudulent promoters.
 However, the vast majority of them offer their services for free.

 Buyers of worthless shares of stock are sometimes approached with schemes to revive the original bankrupt companies.
 All the victim needs to do to save his original investment is to contribute so much per share.
-This throwing of good money after bad appeals to those reluctant to admit that they made a bad investment.
+Doing this after bad appeals to those reluctant to admit that they made a bad investment.

 Another reloading scam uses prize incentives to convince a person to continue buying merchandise.
 If they buy, they may get a second call, claiming they are eligible to win a more valuable prize.
 The second caller makes them think that buying more merchandise increases their chances of winning.
 If they take the bait, they may be called yet again with the same sales pitch.
 The only difference is that the caller now claims that they are a "grand prize" finalist and, if they buy even more, they could win the "grand prize".

 Fraudulent promoters involved in reloading scams want payment as quickly as possible—usually by credit card or a check delivered to them by courier.
 Often, it takes at least several weeks to receive products and prizes.
 When they do arrive, buyers often find that they have overpaid for shoddy goods, and that they did not win the "grand prize" at all.
 Unfortunately, their credit card has long since been charged or their check cashed.